-Maungakiekie was formed in a volcanic eruption, creating the iconic scoria cone we see today.
-Walking around the park you will come across scoria and basalt rock formed during this eruption.
+Maungakiekie is formed in a volcanic eruption, creating the iconic scoria cone we see today.
+Walking around the park you will see scoria and basalt rock formed during this eruption.

-Māori arrived in Tāmaki Makaurau (Auckland) in 1350, after which Maungakiekie became a central pā.
+Māori arrive in Tāmaki Makaurau Auckland in 1350, after which Maungakiekie became a central pā.

 3 November 1817